Service Description

 • Be a resident of Nova Scotia with status in Canada

-• Be in core or severe housing need: Core housing need refers to a renter household spending more than 30% of its gross household income on shelter costs • Severe housing need refers to a homeowner household spending more than 50% of its gross household income on shelter costs
+• Be in severe housing need.
+Severe housing need refers to a household spending more than 50% of its total pre-tax (gross) household income on rent or shelter costs (mortgage and utilities)

-• Have an annual pre-tax household income that falls below the current Household Income Limits for their eligible unit size in their area
+• Have an annual total pre-tax (gross) household income that falls below the current Household Income Limits for your eligible unit size in your area.

-Individuals that study full time in a recognized post-secondary institution, may be eligible for this benefit if they have dependents, if they have a physical disability, and/or if they are in need of an accessible rental unit.
+If you study full time in a recognized post-secondary institution, you may be eligible for this benefit if you have dependents, if you have a physical disability, and/or in need of an accessible rental unit.

-In addition to the eligibility requirements above, to be eligible for the homeowners benefit, individuals must:
+In addition to the eligibility requirements above, to be eligible for the homeowner’s benefit, you must:

-• Own or have a life interest in their own home, which is assessed for property tax purposes at no more than:
+• Own or have a life interest in your own home, which is assessed for property tax purposes at no more than:

 Please note that other conditions may apply.
-See applicant guide on the website for more details.
+See applicant guide for more details.

 Application Process